Since the Summer of 2017 we’ve been rolling out a project to make the Centre

-• creating a striking new area at the main entrance to the Centre, with a stylish glass canopy and flint wall.
-It will feature a large new sculpture panel, designed by a local artist to evoke the history of the old Homestead orchard.
+• created a striking new area at the main entrance to the Centre, with a stylish glass canopy and flint wall.
+It features a large new sculpture panel, designed by a local artist to evoke the history of the old Homestead orchard.

-• planting a superb semi-mature ‘Chanticleer’ tree in the top corner of the site on Southwick Street, restoring some of the shape of the old street that existed before 1950.
+• planted a superb semi-mature ‘Chanticleer’ pear tree in the top corner of the site on Southwick Street, restoring some of the shape of the old street that existed before 1950.

-• further improving this northern half of the site with newly planted ‘green’ areas - and with a new dedicated area for secure bicycle parking.
+• improved this northern half of the site with other newly planted ‘green’ areas - and a new dedicated area for secure bicycle parking.

-• widening the gateway into our wonderful garden, in a traditional style which will match the quality of the historic Homestead building.
+• widened the gateway into our wonderful garden, in a traditional style matching the quality of the historic Homestead building.

-• improving the paths and landscaping in the main garden area, so it can be better appreciated.
-We also want to raise awareness of the garden’s history, including its place as a memorial for the servicemen and women of Southwick who lost their lives in the Second World War.
+• improved the paths and landscaping in the main garden area, so it can be better appreciated.
+We want to raise awareness of the garden’s history, including its place as a memorial for the servicemen and women of Southwick who lost their lives in the Second World War.

 • landscaping the large ‘verge’ area which sweeps around the Community Centre into Glebe Close.
 We want to plant new trees, improve the landscaping of the verge, install benches to encourage people to enjoy this green space - and plant timber bollards in certain places to protect the green space from anti-social parking.

 • widening the pavement area in front of the much-improved garden entrance that we’re creating.
 We want to make the access to the community centre and the garden much easier for local people, with a much more inviting pedestrian route across Southwick Street from the public car park, the shops, the public library and the medical centre opposite.

 This third phase of improvements involves “public land”, outside the ownership of the Community Association.
 We will need the agreement of Adur District Council and West Sussex County Council to make it happen.
 So please watch out for our campaign to get the support of local people and local organisations, so that we can actually make these improvements happen for our community.